OG-CZ/IVY/README.md

 python -m venv venvivy
 ```

-Then, if you have installed to activate:
+Then, if you have installed to activate

 ```bash
 # On windows: